 The solution?
 Southerly facing solar panels.
 A roof with high exposure to the south will provide the most considerable amount of time with solar absorption on any given *sunny* day.
 A little trivia: In the southern hemisphere, this is opposite – solar panels go on the north-facing roof.

 As with anything, there can be exceptions to the rule.
 Depending on your reasoning for solar, in rare cases, it may benefit you to have your panels face west.
 For instance, if trying to avoid peak use charges on grid power, a western exposure may help you more than southern exposure, as your home and panels will be receiving the maximum kilowatt-hour (kWh) during these times (late afternoon – dark).
+No matter what, the best thing to do is to hire a professional roofing company to handle the installation.

 If you are considering solar energy for your home, be sure to bring in a professional to assess your home and discuss with you your needs.
 Make sure your HOA and county ordinance allows for the installation of solar panels on your roof – before your consultant arrives.
 Also, it is best for all named title parties to be present during the consultation.